Child Protection – Duty of Care

-The school’s Designated Safeguarding Lead (DSL) is Annette Yates (Head teacher)
+The school’s Designated Safeguarding Lead (DSL) is Matt Crewe (Acting Deputy Head teacher)

-The Deputy Safeguarding Lead is Georgie Gratton (Deputy Head Teacher
+The Deputy Safeguarding Lead is David Barnett (Interim Head Teacher)

 The school's governor with responsibility for safeguarding is Kim Baker

-The school's designated lead for Child Sexual Exploitation is Annette Yates
+The school's designated lead for Child Sexual Exploitation is Matt Crewe

 MASH – Multi Agency Safeguarding Hub